Skip to Main Content

 If your pet has a single episode of diarrhea but is otherwise behaving normally, it's probably not a cause for concern.
 However, monitoring their bowel movements is important to see if the issue is resolved.
 If your cat experiences more than two episodes of diarrhea in a short period of time, it could indicate a problem, so it's a good idea to contact your veterinarian if this occurs.

 If your pet seems to be struggling to pass stool and is only passing small amounts of watery diarrhea, it could be a sign of a painful blockage caused by the ingestion of a foreign object, such as a toy.
 This is a serious concern and requires urgent veterinary attention.
-You should contact your vet immediately or visit the nearest emergency animal hospital for care.
+You should contact us right away or visit the nearest emergency animal hospital for care.

 Recurring diarrhea over a short period of time is usually a cause for concern and might even be a sign of a more serious underlying health issue.
 This is especially true if your pet is very young or very old or has a compromised immune system.
 Some of these infections can be quite severe, contagious, or even life-threatening.
 If your pet is experiencing repeated bouts of diarrhea, you should contact your vet right away.